SeldonIO/alibi/doc/source/overview/high_level.md

 Alibi provides [permutation importance](../methods/PermutationImportance.ipynb) as a way to measure globally the feature importance.
 The computation of the feature importance is based on the degree of model performance degradation when the feature values within a feature column are permuted.
-Because of that, a practitioner should be aware that the importance of correlated features can be split between them.
+One important behavior that a practitioner should be aware of is that the importance of correlated features can be split between them.

 | Pros                                                                                                                                  | Cons                                                        |